 If while in occupation of any land pursuant to the terms of any permit or to the terms of any license or pursuant to the terms of any lease the licensee or lessee or his agents cause any damage to the surface of any private land comprised within the boundaries of the land the subject of the permit, or of the license or lease belonging either to the same or any other owner, or to any improvement on any such private land, not being damage already assessed under the provisions hereinbefore contained, the owner and occupier of such private land or improvement shall severally be entitled to compensation for the damage sustained by each of them, and the amount of such compensation shall be ascertained in accordance with the provisions of section 22, which shall apply, with the necessary modifications.

-[Section 26 amended by No. 8 of 1940 s.
+[Section 26 amended: No. 8 of 1940 s.
 10.]

 27. Holder of permit, licensee or lessee not to commence operations on private land until compensation tendered or agreed upon